 One thing you can almost always count on in life; if it is worth anything of real value, it will probably not be easy.

 14) Consider the cup that cannot hold water.
 A person that lives their life without integrity is like a cup that cannot hold water.
-The crack may be invisible to the eye, but if it doesn't hold up to the test, that cup is virtually worthless.
+The crack may not be visible to the eye, but if it doesn't hold up to the test, that cup is virtually worthless.
 Many people walk around with a small crack that is easily hidden, but time reveals the flaw to everyone.

 - will not allow for decisions which may compromise personal belief and faith